cindyztran/on-tap-frontend/README.md

 - As a user, I should be able to favorite a post
 - As a user, I should be able to comment on a post.
 - As a user, I should be able to see the display names for user created posts.
-- As a user, I should be able to see the ABV content for each post.
+- As a user, I should be able to add and see the ABV content for each posted beer.

 # Getting Started with Create React App